unification-com/wrkchain/templates/docs/md/sections/node.md

 The `geth account import` command will create a new wallet file in `~/.ethereum`, locking it with the value input for `YOUR_WALLET_PASSWORD`.
 Set a secure password, and remember it for the next step.
+Remember to delete the `.privatekey` file from the file system after creating the wallet.

 **Running the Node**